v1r7u/cloud_computing_old/demo_steps_docs/08-security_secrets.md

     - Now, only identities that are listed in Access Policies can _read_ the secret.

-5. Azure Key Vault use case:
+5. Key/Secret Vault use case:

     - administrator user or application has a permission to create new secrets or update existing ones
     - consumer user or application has a permission only to list/read secrets
     - administrator generates a temporary (for example, 24 hours) SAS token to read and upload data within a Storage Account container
     - administrator uploads the secret into Key Vault
-    - consumers read secret from Key Vauylt and use it to access the data
+    - consumers read secret from Key Vault and use it to access the data
     - some time before secret expires, you generate a new SAS token and upload it to the same Key Vault
     - if consumer gets `403` response from Storage Account, they gets secret from Key Vault again.

     Disclaimer-1: You can automate [secrets rotation using FaaS and Event Grid](https://docs.microsoft.com/en-us/azure/key-vault/secrets/tutorial-rotation-dual):

     ![key vault: rotate secret](../files/06-12-security/08-key-vault-03-rotate-secret.png)

-    Disclaimer-2: The described example is generic way to do secrets rotation.
-Azure promises native integration for [Key Vault and Storage SAS](https://docs.microsoft.com/en-us/azure/key-vault/secrets/storage-keys-sas-tokens-code).

 ## Summary